October (U2 album): Packaging and title

+For the final cover, a widescreen photo was selected, wrapping across the front and back; Averill believed that their cinematic, widescreen view of Dublin did not come across as intended when the image was folded in half.
+Recognising that the band's first album had sold only modestly, Island relented to requests from their team to invest more in the packaging and allowed them to have colour photographs on the interior packaging.
+Still, the label was displeased with the final cover after it was submitted and tried to dissuade the group from proceeding with it.
+Island sent a representative from their art department in London to talk to the band and advocate for the label to handle album sleeves in house.
+U2 and McGuinness refused, pointing out that their contract allowed them to choose the final artwork.
+The Edge said the group were trying to prevent an artistic takeover from the label.
+Years later, the band members expressed regret over October's cover.
+Bono faulted himself, while Clayton said, "we were so much up our own arses that we didn't have the sense to listen to what was being said".
+The Edge said that while Island's representative from the art department was "absolutely right and [U2] would have been much better off listening to him", he wondered if the band's decision to exert artistic control was the right one in the long term.
+The cover artwork was adapted by Island without Averill's involvement for October's release on other formats, such as the cassette tape.

 Release

 October was released on 12 October 1981.
 Both of the album's two singles preceded the album's release; "Fire" and "Gloria" were released as singles in July and October 1981, respectively.

 October was the start of U2's vision of the music video as an integral part of the band's creative work, as it was released during a time that MTV was first becoming as popular as radio.
 The video for "Gloria" was directed by Meiert Avis and shot in the Canal Basin in Dublin.

 In 2008, a remastered edition of the album was released, featuring remastered tracks, along with B-sides and rarities.
 Three different formats of the remaster were made available.